chrysn/aiocoap/doc/guidedtour.rst

 concepts involved, or if you prefer reading code to reading tutorials, you might want to go after the :doc:`examples` instead.

+.. note:: If you want to give aiocoap a try without any installation, you can also `run it from your web browser` -- albeit with some limitations.
+   :doc:`pyodide` describes how to use it and its differences from regular operation.
+   You can still follow this guided tour; any changes will be noted to *pyodide users*.

 First, some tools
 -----------------

 Before we get into programming, let's establish tools with which we can probe a server, and a server itself.
 If you have not done it already, :ref:`install aiocoap for development<installation-development>`.

+*pyodide users* just install aiocoap :ref:`their regular way<installation-pyodide>`.
+You can not run the commands we are using in this section;
+just read through it, expected outputs are displayed anyway.

 Start off with the sample server by running the following in a terminal inside the aiocoap directory::